 Too much alcohol can be a culprit, says Dr. Kaul, as are gallstones (the gallbladder and pancreas deliver their digestive juices into the intestine via the same duct).
 Either type of pancreatitis can lead to hospitalization, where symptoms can be managed through intravenous fluids, antibiotics, and pain medications.

-Eating too much food or the wrong type of food (fatty, for instance) can make it worse.
-Losing weight, watching what you eat, and medication like antacids, H2 blockers, and proton pump inhibitors, can also help.
+Eating too much food or the wrong type of food (fatty foods or spicy foods, for instance) can make it worse, while losing weight, watching what you eat, and medication like antacids, H2 blockers, and proton pump inhibitors, can help.

 This type of food intolerance causes mild to severe abdominal pain depending where you place on the tolerance scale, says Patricia L. Raymond, an assistant professor of clinical internal medicine at Eastern Virginia Medical School.
 "I advise everyone who thinks they have an intolerance to take a lactose tolerance test," she says.
 "It’s not a yes or no answer because severity comes into play."
 Symptoms include bloating, diarrhea, burping, gas, and indigestion and vary based on your level of sensitivity.

 The solution?
 Skip the dairy products, like milk and cheese, and be wary of packaged foods.
 Raymond says packaged foods often contain hidden milk products or whey, a milk-based byproduct found in many protein powder mixes and other nutritional foods.
 If you're lactose intolrant you can also drink Lactaid milk or take Lactaid pills to prevent stomach aches and pains.

 Medications are a common cause of stomach pain.
 "A medication itself can be caustic or slow the stomach's emptying, causing pain," says Dr. Raymond.